 To my surprise it looked normal or at least like the other ones.
 So next I decided to do a quick engine compression test on the number four cylinder.
 Again to my surprise, this cylinder held compression as good as the other cylinders.

 This Mazda 626 turned out to be a tough diagnostic lesson for me.
-Usually the above tests I mentioned would uncover the problem.
-And they did but I did not realize it yet.
-Not one to give up I decided to continue on.
+Usually the above tests mentioned would uncover the problem.
+They did, but I didn't realize it yet.
+Not one to give up, I continued on.

 I performed a cylinder leakage test, and this was kind of overlapping with the compression test.
 So I was not surprised that the cylinder held air pressure.
-After some thought about the test results I realized that the rough engine idle was because something was not happening on cylinder number four.
+After some thought about the test results I realized the rough engine idle was because something was not happening on cylinder four.